kiran-s-akella/Verilog-practice/README.md

-# Verilog Digital Design & Projects 🚀
+# Verilog Digital Design 🚀

 This repository serves as a personal reference documenting my journey through digital circuit design.
 It transitions from foundational combinational logic to sequential circuits and finite state machines (FSMs).